A Large Recurrent Action Model: xLSTM enables Fast Inference for Robotics Tasks: Experiments

 \subsection{Inference Time Comparison}

-Finally, we empirically examine the difference between xLSTM-based and Transformer-based agents at inference time.
+Finally, we empirically examine the difference between recurrent and Transformer-based agents at inference time.
 Similar to \citet{De:2024-griffin}, we report both latency and throughput.
 We focus our analysis on latency, as it is the more important dimension for real-time applications.

-\textbf{Setup.} We conduct all inference time tests on A100 GPUs with 40GB of RAM using 206M parameter models.
+\textbf{Setup.} We conduct all inference time tests on A100s with 40GB of RAM using 206M models.
 For the Transformer, we use KV-caching and FlashAttention \citep{Dao:23} as supported by PyTorch \citep{Paszke:19}.
-For xLSTM, we use recurrent-style inference using custom kernels to accelerate the computations (see Figure \ref{fig:kernels-half} for the impact of kernel acceleration).
-For both backbones, we use \texttt{torch.compile}.
+For xLSTM, we use recurrent-style inference using custom kernels to accelerate computations (see Figure \ref{fig:kernels-half} for the impact of kernel acceleration).
+For Mamba, we make use of the kernels introduced by \citet{Gu:2023:mamba}.
+For DT and xLSTM, we use \texttt{torch.compile}, but not for Mamba because we found the kernels to be incompatible with compilation.
 The Transformer with KV-caching has a linear time complexity per step and quadratic in the sequence length.
-In contrast, the xLSTM has a constant time complexity per step and linear in the sequence length.
+In contrast, the xLSTM and Mamba have a constant time complexity per step and are linear in the sequence length.
 Therefore, we expect speed-ups especially for longer sequences and larger batch sizes, as observed by \citet{De:2024-griffin}.
-To ensure a fair comparison, we compare DT and xLSTM with the same number of layer blocks and increase the hidden size of xLSTM to match the number of parameters of DT (see Appendix \ref{appendix:xlstm-layermatching} for evaluation performance of these models).
+To ensure a fair comparison, we compare all backbones with the same number of layer blocks and increase the hidden size of xLSTM and Mamba to match the number of parameters of DT (see Appendix \ref{appendix:xlstm-layermatching} for evaluation performance of these models).
 We provide further details on our inference time tests in Appendix \ref{appendix:inf-times}.

 \textbf{Environment.} We conduct all inference time tests on the environment that exhibited the longest average episode lengths in our experiments, the Atari game \texttt{Freeway}.
 Every episode in \texttt{Freeway} lasts for 8192 steps, which is equivalent to 24576 tokens (s/rtg/r).
 We evaluate all models for 5 episodes and preserve the KV-cache/hidden state across episode boundaries.
 The reported latencies and throughputs are averaged across all evaluation episodes, except for the first episode, which we discard to exclude compilation times and prefilling.
 We opted for measuring the inference times during environment interaction, i.e., including simulator latency, rather than mere token generation.